 - Look at the link carefully to see if it looks credible.
 For example, if the hyperlink seems to be from your bank, make sure it would go to your bank’s website, and not to something with a different name.

-If in doubt, do not click on the link.
+If in doubt, do not click.